 As part of its obligations to comply with the Conditions, Defence will implement four strategies:

-To confirm defence is meeting the Conditions of Consent, the Aircraft Noise Ombudsman (ANO) undertook an audit od Defence's compliance.
-The ANO found that Defence was meeting the intent of the conditions and is managing aircraft noise effectively.
-Download the 2015 audit here.
+To confirm Defence is meeting the Conditions of Consent, the Aircraft Noise Ombudsman (ANO) and Umwelt undertook an audit of Defence's compliance in 2015 and 2019.
+The audits found that Defence was meeting the intent of the conditions in 2015.
+In 2019 it was found that Defence has complied with the intent of the Conditions of Approval in relation to managing the effects of aircraft noise and air quality on the community and the environment.

 To monitor and record the noise impact of aircraft operations at military airfields, the Department of Defence installed the Noise and Flight Path Monitoring System (NFPMS) at RAAF Base Amberley.
-Results of the flight path and noise monitoring is published in Quarterly and Annual reports available here
+Results of the flight path and noise monitoring is published in Quarterly and Annual reports.